Skip to content

 John Rhyder & Rene Nauta

-This year we have a full two days, a packed event of lectures and discussions from leading wildlife trackers and naturalists from several tracking related disciplines.
-It will be delivered in English and all will be online and available for three months after the event.
+This year we have a full three days, a packed event of lectures and discussions from leading wildlife trackers and naturalists from several tracking related disciplines.
+It will be delivered in English and all will be in person it will take place in Holland hosted here.

 Sören Decraene